WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 ### Defined Terms

+Almost all terms are important.
+Read p.
+78-80 for detail.

-## 3. Strings, Vectors, and Arrays
+## Chapter 3.
+Strings, Vectors, and Arrays

 The built-in types that we covered in Chapter 2 are defined directly by the C++ language.
 These types represent facilities present in most computer hardware, such as numbers or characters.

 The standard library defines a number of additional types (`string`, `vector`, etc.) of a higher-level nature that computer hardware usually does not implement directly.
-Associated with `string` and `vector` are companion types known as iterators, which are used to access the characters in a `string` or the elements in a `vector`.
+Associated with `string` and `vector` are companion types known as **iterators**, which are used to access the characters in a `string` or the elements in a `vector`.

 The built-in array type represents facilities of the hardware.
 As a result, arrays are less convenient to use than the library `string` and `vector` types.